 KTM 790 ADVENTURE & ADVENTURE R

-Not obvious are the ingenious low-slung pannier tanks either side of the engine where they also act as bash plate and crash bars.
+Also not obvious are the ingenious low-slung pannier tanks either side of the engine where they also act as bash plate and crash bars.
 You can be pretty sure that plastic will be thick and repairable.
 With fuel pumps the norm with efi, it’s surprising more bikes don’t do this because, as mentioned above, it can make a real difference to handling off-road as well as picking a bike up with full tanks.
-Tanked up you’re just over the 200-kilo mark – a vague benchmark for a functional, all-terrain travel bike.
+Tanked up you’re over the 200-kilo mark – a vague benchmark for a functional, all-terrain travel bike.
 But the sort of minority who’ll be riding the KTM anywhere near its limit will take that all in their stride.